maksimluzik/mxm-consulting/01_index.markdown

 ## <center>How to Get Started</center>

 Let's discuss your needs and how we can assist you.
 Reach out to us for a personalized consultation.
-Contact us by sending email at: [maksim@mxm-consulting.fi](mailto:maksim@mxm-consulting.fi) or filling out the form below:
+Contact us by sending an email to [maksim@mxm-consulting.fi](mailto:maksim@mxm-consulting.fi) or by filling out the form below, and we will get back to you.

 <form
   action="https://formspree.io/f/xyzgwzaq"